doctorfree/Obsidian-Custom-Discogs/Setup.md

   echo "-A (add to Discogs collection) is only supported after a previous run with -L" echo "First perform \"./Setup -L ${LOCAL}\"" echo "After that succeeds then perform './Setup -A ...'" echo "Exiting" exit 1
 }
+[ "${add2discogs}" ] && [ "${remove}" ] && {
+  echo "-A and -R cannot be used together." echo "-A indicates \"add to Discogs collection\", -R indicates remove from collection" echo "Exiting" exit 1
+}
+[ "${remove}" ] && [ "${LOCAL}" ] && {
+  echo "-R and -L cannot be used together." echo "-R (remove from Discogs collection) is only supported after a previous run with -A" echo "First perform \"./Setup -L ${LOCAL}\"" echo "After that succeeds then perform './Setup -A ...'" echo "After that succeeds then perform './Setup -R ...' to remove items added with -A" echo "Exiting" exit 1
+}